gchiu/Healthy-eating/diet-handout.md

 Use extra virgin NZ olive oil on bread if you need it, and not margarine.
 Beware cheap overseas olive oil as it may be adulterated.
 [2]

-Drink green tea ( or better still white tea if available).
+Drink green tea ( or better still specialist white tea if available).
 Avoid too much coffee.

 Eating too much healthy plant based food will also cause weight gain though this is more likely on the basis of consumption of breads and nuts.